 Why do I need to learn about distributed systems?

-Distributed systems provides foundation for understanding theories and techniques behind cloud computing and block chain technology.
+Distributed systems provide the foundation for understanding the theories and techniques behind cloud computing and blockchain technology.

-Architectures, protocols and algorithms introduced in distributed systems are necessary for creating complicated software too.
+The architectures, protocols, and algorithms introduced in distributed systems are also necessary for creating complex software.

 What can I do after finishing learning distributed systems?